How Much Does Replacing Kitchen Countertops Cost in 2025?

 Average Cost to Replace Kitchen Countertops in 2025

 The national average cost for countertop replacement is approximately $3,138.
-Most homeowners will spend between $1,851 and $4,453, though prices can vary depending on several factors.
-These factors include the type of material you select, the size and layout of your kitchen, your location, and the labor rates of your contractor.
+Most homeowners will spend between $1,851 and $4,453, though prices can vary based on the type of material you select, the size and layout of your kitchen, your location, and the labor rates of your contractor.

 For a standard kitchen with 30 to 40 square feet of countertop space, here’s a rough estimate: